aiman-al-masoud/deixiscript/src/transpile/README.md

 * context (anaphora, cataphora, deixis)
 * ambiguity of the verb "to be" (variable declaration vs property assignment)

+Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to:

+* universal quantification ("every button is red")

 # Translation from Intermediate AST to JS